The best science-backed supplements for stress relief

 (Withania somnifera) is an evergreen shrub native to India and Southeast Asia and a commonly used medicinal herb in Ayurvedic medicine.

-This herb is also commonly used to alleviate stress, anxiety, depression, and insomnia.
-For instance, studies show that taking ashwagandha reduces cortisol levels in the blood and significantly lowers symptoms of stress and its associated disorders–like fatigue, insomnia, and cognitive impairment.
+].
+Research also indicates that taking ashwagandha reduces cortisol levels in the blood and significantly lowers symptoms of stress and its associated disorders–such as fatigue, insomnia, and cognitive impairment [

 ].